hunter-teacher-cert/currdev-work-AlanaY11/05_assignments.md

 ### Assignment One: A.I. and Machine Learning - Training an A.I.
 Bot named Zhorai
 *How can an A.I. learn through interaction?*

+Students will be able to:
+>> - Interact with a conversational agent
+>> - Identify what AI can learn
+>> - Brainstorm implications of bias in AI

 Intro/Warm up:
 >> - How do you think Alexa, Siri, Google, Cortana work?
 >> - Can they learn new things?